 - 72 pixels per inch.

-- All contributions should have a title and should be accompanied by a current email address and biographical blurb.
+- All contributions should have a title, author name and should be accompanied by a current email address and biographical blurb.

 - Use: Internet, World Wide Web or Web, and website, web page